 Sox is here and Baby Pearl is here.

 Below are two 3D images.
-Drag across each picture to turn, or click on the arrow below for them to turn themselves (depending on the browser you're using).
+Drag across each picture in turn, or click on the arrow below for them to turn themselves (depending on the browser you're using).
 The images are made using the splendid 3DBin app.

 A new venture.
 A collection of cards, some of which feature Malcolm's vast back catalogue of work, and also new ranges which are constantly being added to.
 Current subjects include the Todney Ladies Club's attempts to exercise, make jam and sew; depictions of Cumbria's favourite animal, the red squirrel; illustrations from The Witch's Handbook.

 Cards (which can be printed inside with personalised text if required) can be ordered from the Greeting Card page.
 Although they're sent from the United States, they're delivered quickly worldwide and at a reasonable price and are beautifully printed on quality card,.